Josiah96Zhang/Lemane/README.md

 ./lemane_svd_u -graph BlogCatalog
 ```

-Train a classifier using the embeddings of full graph, the provided labels and the training set.
-The performance is evaluated in terms of average Micro-F1 of 5 runs.
+Train a classifier(one vs all logistic regression) using the embeddings of full graph and the provided labels.
+The performance is evaluated in terms of Micro-F1 metric.

 ```
 python labelclassification.py --graph BlogCatalog --method lemane_frpca_class
 ```

-## Evaluation on new dataset
+## Training and evaluation on new dataset

 **Since the training process is complex and easily to fall into a local minimum,** if you have a new dataset, three initialized distributions, i.e. Poisson distribution with t = 1 and t = 5, geometric distribution with a = 0.5, are suggested for training alphas and evaluation.

-**If you have any questions on hyperparameter settings and training process, feel free to contact us <zxy96cuhk@gmail.com> and we are willing to provide more suggestions or help to train our model on new datasets.**
+**If you have any questions on hyperparameter settings and training process, feel free to contact us <zxy96cuhk@gmail.com> and we are willing to provide suggestions or help to train our model on new datasets.**

 ### Training Process